block-commons/cryptocommons/content/software-production/FOSS-production.md

 Eghbal also notes that the ideology of "Free Libre" Open Source Software is less important to many people who have embraced OSS recently.
 Adoption of FOSS practices is increasingly based on broader recognition of the practical benefits, without necessarily embracing the more ideological component of software that is "Free Libre".

-The disconnect between FOSS utility and funding has been [receiving more attention](https://www.vice.com/en_us/article/43zak3/the-internet-was-built-on-the-free-labor-of-open-source-developers-is-that-sustainable) lately.
+The disconnect between FOSS utility and funding has been [receiving more attention](https://www.vice.com/en_us/article/43zak3/the-internet-was-built-on-the-free-labor-of-open-source-developers-is-that-sustainable)[^3] lately.
 Initiatives like Formidable's [Sauce program](https://www.formidable.com/blog/2019/sauce-program/) allow employees to bill for work they contribute in their own time to open source projects which are unrelated to the company's own interests.
 This is a rare example of an organization that gains a lot from FOSS deciding to give something back to support the commons.

 GitHub has recently launched a [sponsorship scheme](https://github.com/sponsors) through which open source developers can be sponsored, with GitHub matching the sponsorship received by developers in their first year up to a limit of $5,000.
 This is conceptually similar to [Patreon](https://www.patreon.com/), which also connects content producers with consumers who are willing to fund their work.
 In the case of GitHub Sponsors, it is woven into a platform which many FOSS contributors already use.
 These are centralized services, where the operator of the platform acts as a gatekeeper in deciding who can be funded through the platform.

 I will consider the ways in which blockchain projects are funded in a later section, this is arguably where most of the innovation in FOSS funding is taking place.

+## References

+[^1]: Red Hat Becomes Open Source’s First $1 Billion Baby. (n.d.). *Wired*.
+Retrieved 22 December 2020, from https://www.wired.com/2012/03/red-hat/
+[^2]:Eghbal, N. (2016). *Roads and bridges: The unseen labor behind our digital infrastructure*.
+Ford Foundation. https://www.fordfoundation.org/about/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure
+[^3]:Oberhaus, Daniel.
+(2019). *The Internet Was Built on the Free Labor of Open Source Developers.
+Is That Sustainable?*  https://www.vice.com/en/article/43zak3/the-internet-was-built-on-the-free-labor-of-open-source-developers-is-that-sustainable